Ann Marie Buerkle Blog: That's Our Gal

 Hardly Settled in House, but Already in Hot Seat

-family pizza business to join Congress, he has learned that sleeping on an office couch is extremely uncomfortable, that appearing on “Meet the Press” can be daunting, and that voting against federal money for a local rail project will cause some of your constituents to become very cranky.
+MOLINE, Ill. — In the 11 weeks since Representative Bobby Schilling left his family pizza business to join Congress, he has learned that sleeping on an office couch is extremely uncomfortable, that appearing on “Meet the Press” can be daunting, and that voting against federal money for a local rail project will cause some of your constituents to become very cranky.

 Back home, his son Aaron, 21, left in charge of the pizzeria, recently fired his younger brother Joe, a situation that slightly unnerves Mr. Schilling, who has 10 children.
 Another son, Terry, who manages his campaigns, has been needling him to raise more money.

-“It’s been kind of difficult,” Mr. Schilling said as he bit into a slice of pizza between a meeting with local officials about federal flood management reimbursement and a fund-raiser for the local
+“It’s been kind of difficult,” Mr. Schilling said as he bit into a slice of pizza between a meeting with local officials about federal flood management reimbursement and a fund-raiser for the local Republican Party.

 Mr. Schilling may still be getting accustomed to life in Washington, but here in his district near the Iowa border he is already battling to keep his seat in 2012.
-The
+The Democratic Party is taking aim at 14 freshmen Republicans in the House, of 87 elected, whom it deems the most vulnerable.

 One of them is Mr. Schilling, who defeated a two-term Democrat, Phil Hare, with 53 percent of the vote, becoming the first Republican to represent this district in the House in nearly three decades.
 Already, just a few months into Mr. Schilling’s term, Democrats have run radio ads and made automated calls accusing him of supporting a “partisan plan” to raid public education funds.